 Frequently Asked Questions

 Our Partners share a common goal – to provide a more complete picture of river health for the Fitzroy Basin.
-They support this goal by providing funding, resources and contributing water quality and ecosystem health monitoring data that they are already collecting through data-sharing arrangements.
+They support this goal by providing funding, resources and contributing water quality and ecosystem health monitoring data.
 The data is assessed and compiled to produce annual report cards on the health of Fitzroy Basin waterways.

 Frequently Asked Questions